Matt Drudge: Political views

 The Daily Telegraph has described Drudge as a conservative populist.
 In 1998, Drudge claimed that his politics are "libertarian except for drugs and abortion".
 In 2001, he told the Miami New Times: "I am a conservative.
 I'm very much pro-life.
 If you go down the list of what makes up a conservative, I'm there almost all the way."
 In 2002, he described himself as "Free from any Corporate Concerns".
 In a 2005 interview with The Sunday Times, Drudge described his politics: "I'm not a right-wing Republican.
 I'm a conservative and want to pay less taxes.
 And I did vote Republican at the last election.
 But I'm more of a populist."

 Comments by journalists

 Drudge has been called "the Walter Cronkite of his era" by Mark Halperin and John F. Harris, and "the country's reigning mischief-maker" by Todd Purdum of The New York Times.
 Michael Isikoff of Newsweek said "Drudge is a menace to honest, responsible journalism.
 And to the extent that he's read and people believe what they read, he's dangerous."
-According to Camille Paglia, he is "the kind of bold, entrepreneurial, free-wheeling, information-oriented outsider we need far more of in this country."
+Camille Paglia called Drudge "the kind of bold, entrepreneurial, free-wheeling, information-oriented outsider we need far more of in this country."
 David McClintick described him as "a modern Tom Paine, a possible precursor to millions of town criers using the Internet to invade the turf of bigfoot journalists."